anson-vandoren/ansonvandoren.com/content/posts/DeployHugoFromGithub.md

 ```
 DigitalOcean has a [good primer on ufw](https://www.digitalocean.com/community/tutorials/ufw-essentials-common-firewall-rules-and-commands) if you need more details on configuring a firewall.

-_Edit: in the end, I configured Nginx to proxy requests for https://ansonvandoren.com/hooks/ through to my webhooks server, and closed port 9000 again.
+_Edit: In the end, I decided to configure Nginx to proxy requests for https://ansonvandoren.com/hooks/ through to my webhooks server instead, and closed port 9000 again.
 I may write a separate post on that since it wasn't as trivial as I wanted it to be, but the above method works just as well.
-The basics of what I did were from hints on [this article](https://labs.lacnic.net/a-new-platform-for-lacniclabs/)_
+The basics of what I did were from hints on [this article](https://labs.lacnic.net/a-new-platform-for-lacniclabs/)._

 ###### Setting up GitHub

-1. On the repo hosting my static site, I navigated to **Settings** > **Webhooks** > **Add Webhook**.
+1. On the GitHub page for my static site, I navigated to **Settings** > **Webhooks** > **Add Webhook**.
-2. For the **Payload URL**, I entered: `http://ansonvandoren.com:9000/hooks/redeploy`. \
+2. For the **Payload URL**, I entered: `http://ansonvandoren.com:9000/hooks/redeploy`
-`redeploy` is the id I set up in my `hooks.json` file.
+(where `redeploy` is the id I set up in my hooks.json file).
-3. I chose **application/json** for **Content type**, and entered the secret I generated with uuidgen in the **Secret** field.
+3. I chose **application/json** for **Content type**, and pasted the secret I generated with uuidgen into the **Secret** field.
 4. I left **Enable SSL verification** selected, and for **Which events would you like to trigger this webhook?**, I chose **Just push event**, and then clicked **Add webhook**.

 Right away I see a notification icon showing that it failed to deliver, since I haven't actually started the webhook server yet on my remote machine.
-Once I do, though, GitHub will start sending POST requests any time a commit is pushed to my website repo.
+Once I do, though, GitHub will start sending POST requests every time a commit is pushed to my website repo.

 It is possible to set up `webhook` to use HTTPS if you need to, but it's not as straightforward and I don't have a real need to in my case.
-If you need to do this, check out [this section of the docs](https://github.com/adnanh/webhook#using-https)
+If you need to do this, check out [this section of the docs](https://github.com/adnanh/webhook#using-https).

+_Edit: Using Nginx to proxy requests through to `webhooks` as I did later actually makes it easier to use HTTPS for this, since I already had it set up for my web page thanks to Let's Encrypt.
+I may write a separate post about setting this up later._

 ###### Writing the redeploy script